Triadic Emergence Architecture

 Fix: Create cross-dimensional queries and interactions.

-Fix: Use exponential model for Time, multiplicative for Space, additive for Sound.
+Fix: Exponential for Time, multiplicative for Space, additive for Sound.

 Fix: Explicitly design emergent capabilities that combine all three dimensions.